AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 ## Summary

+It is expected that this system will perform well, scale well and be very economical to run.

 Despite the identified caveats, we've successfully built a filtering solution without needing to use filters in DynamoDB.
-Nothing is free, we have paid for this by duplicating the data and the corresponding write and on-going storage costs.
-However, it is expected that this system will perform well, scale well and be very economical to run.
+Nothing is free.
+We have paid for this by duplicating the data and taking on the corresponding write and on-going storage costs.

-We should not be afraid of duplicating data to support identified query patterns.
+We should not be afraid of duplicating data to make our service work efficiently.
 Coupled with DynamoDB Streams and Lambda functions, duplicates are automatically maintained, without cluttering client code.
 The rating values `1, 2, 3, 4, 5` are just example _tags_ - they could be a set of any values.

-This is not a perfect solution with certain areas requiring further investigation.
-It is obviously less flexible than what could be achieved with DynamoDB coupled with Elasticsearch, but it does prove what can be achieved with DynamoDB alone, with just a little bit of thought.
+This is not a complete solution with certain areas requiring further investigation.
+Far more flexible querying could be achieved with DynamoDB coupled with Elasticsearch (or even a relational database), but it proves just how far we can get with DynamoDB alone.

 [Happy to hear your thoughts on Twitter!](https://twitter.com/alexjreid)